FrancoFernando/coding-interview-preparation/leetcode75/875. Koko Eating Bananas/notes.md

 # Thought Process

-Brute force is to check all possible eating rate from 1 to Max number
+Brute force is to check all possible eating rates from 1 to Max number and find the first one allowing to eat all piles within the time.

+But this is unnecessary because we can use binary search.

+If we try to answer the question "can we eat all the piles with a given rate k?" we will get the following answera:

+No, No, No, ...., No, Yes, Yes, ..., Yes for all possible k from 1 to max

+We can use binary search to find the first yes.

 # Complexity